Ali al-Rida: Tenure as heir apparent

+Eid al-Fitr Prayer and Drought

+Following the regency ceremony and the arrival of Eid al-Fitr, al-Ma'mun sent a message to al-Rida asking him to lead the Eid prayer.
+After initially refusing, al-Rida eventually agreed to lead the prayer.
+On the day of Eid, al-Rida left his residence and the people of the city followed him, reciting the takbir.
+The soldiers dismounted from their horses and accompanied him barefoot.
+Al-Ma'mun then sent a message to al-Rida asking him not to lead the Eid prayer.
+Shortly afterward, a drought occurred in Khorasan.
+Al-Rida then performed the rain prayer, after which rain fell.
+This incident caused al-Ma'mun's associates to become concerned about al-Rida, while al-Ma'mun himself grew worried that al-Rida's popularity would increase and his own position would be weakened.

 Return to Baghdad

 The seriousness of the civil unrest in Iraq was apparently kept hidden from al-Mamun by his vizier until 818, and it was al-Rida who urged the caliph to return to Baghdad and restore peace.
-Al-Rida's assessment was supported by several army chiefs and al-Mamun thus left Khorasan in 818.
+Al-Rida's assessment was supported by several generals and al-Mamun thus left Khorasan in 818.
 Before their return, his vizier offered his resignation, pointing out the hatred of the Abbasids in Baghdad for him personally, and requested the caliph to leave him as governor in Khorasan.
-Al-Mamun instead assured the vizier of his unrestricted support and published a letter to this effect throughout the empire.
+Al-Mamun instead assured the vizier of his unrestricted support and published a letter to this effect throughout the Empire.
 However, six months later in Sha'ban 202 (February 818), the vizier was assassinated in Sarakhs by several army officers as he accompanied al-Mamun back to Baghdad.
 Those responsible were soon executed, but not before declaring that they had been acting on the orders of the caliph.
-Henceforth, al-Mamun governed with the help of counsellors on whom he did not confer the title of vizier.
+Henceforth, al-Mamun governed with the help of counsellors on whom he did not confer the title of vizier. al-Mamun is widely seen as responsible for his vezier's death.